-We accomplish this by fostering an atmosphere of mutual respect among students and staff, while strengthening each student’s self-esteem and leading them toward their maximum potential.
+We accomplish this by fostering an atmosphere of mutual respect among students and staff, while strengthening each student’s social, emotional, and physical well-being and leading them toward their maximum potential.
 We ensure the success of our students not only in the classroom, but beyond by equipping them with the skills and confidence to take their talents to the world around them.

 • All students can learn.